MaxwellMkondiwa/Mkondiwa/home/index.rst

    :alt: alternate text
    :align: right

-I am a PhD candidate in Applied Economics at the University of Minnesota.
+I am a PhD candidate (expected Spring 2019) in Applied Economics at the University of Minnesota.
 My main areas of research interest are production and marketing economics.

 My dissertation focuses on the economics of developing and deploying